HIGHLIGHTS OF THE TOUR PACKAGE

 What to Bring

 You will need to bring your own daypack and personal clothing (guides carry first aid and emergency gear).
 Cotton clothing is NOT recommended as an insulating layer as it causes rapid heat loss when wet.
 Weather conditions can vary from hot to cold, rainy and even snowy meaning you need to be equipped appropriately.
-It also can be very slippery when wet, due to many tree roots and muddy terrain.
+It also can be very slippery when wet, due to many tree roots, flagstone steps and muddy terrain.
 We highly recommend that you wear hiking boots which provide firm ankle support.
-Walking poles are highly recommended and available for rent.
+Walking poles are strongly recommended.